what's it like doing an ONLINE WORKSHOP?

 There are some basic exercises to bond us and also some skills and concepts to learn, and people receive side coaching from me in the breakout rooms and in the full group.
 Course participants often say I teach with a good balance of support and challenge.

-The Clown & Dark Clown workshop aims to have as much physical participation as possible.
-There are no gymnastics or floor work and no cartwheels (sorry if you were hoping for cartwheels !)
+The Clown & Dark Clown workshop and the Bare-faced Commedia course aims to have as much physical participation as possible.
+There is nothing too strenuous and there are no gymnastics or floor work and no cartwheels (sorry if you were hoping for cartwheels!)

 It is best, of course, if you have space to stretch and move your arms and body without feeling too constrained.
 You largely need to be seen on camera, so, if you are not sure, maybe switch on your camera and experiment with your field and frame.
 Occasionally I invite people to do some free-range moving in a wider space or, when in clown mode, in and out of the frame.